The Mornington Peninsula extends southeast from Melbourne between the shores of Port Philip and Western Port Bays. Towns include:

-In the years since, the group has grown and now has over 280 members.
-We meet bi-monthly to listen to a wide range of interesting experts talk on various subjects akin to family research, and to offer help and encouragement both to newcomers to research and to those who have come up against the proverbial brick wall when, for example, great great grandfather seems to have left no clues at all of his life and times - and worse still - appears to have arrived in Australia from an unknown country on a flying carpet!
+In the years since, the group has grown and an extensive library and resource centre has been established.
+We meet bi-monthly to listen to a wide range of interesting experts talk on various subjects akin to family research, and to offer help and encouragement both to newcomers to research and to those who have come up against the proverbial brick wall.

 If you are new to family history, we run free "How to get started" classes several times a year when sufficient numbers are interested.
 We ask new members to leave their contact details at our library reception desk if they would like this help.